Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-3--4.md

 You need to fill out the following fields for the JIRA Plug-in to operate correctly:

--   **Name** -- this needs to be set to **JiraDataSync**.
+-   **Name**: this needs to be set to **JiraDataSync**.
 This needs to match the name of the plug-in DLL assembly that was copied into the C:\\Program Files\\Spira\\Bin folder (minus the .dll file extension).
 If you renamed the JiraDataSync.dll file for any reason, then you need to change the name here to match.

--   **Description** -- this should be set to a description of the plug-in.
+-   **Description**: this should be set to a description of the plug-in.
 This is an optional field that is used for documentation purposes and is not actually used by the system.

--   **Connection Info** -- this should the full URL to the JIRA installation's web-service API.
+-   **Connection Info**: this should the full URL to the JIRA installation's web-service API.
 This is typically http://<jira server name\>/rpc/soap/jirasoapservice-v2.

--   **Login** -- this should be set to a valid login to the JIRA installation.
+-   **Login**: this should be set to a valid login to the JIRA installation.
 The login needs to have permissions to create and view issues and versions within JIRA.

--   **Password** -- this should be set to the password of the login specified above.
+-   **Password**: this should be set to the password of the login specified above.

--   **Time Offset** -- normally this should be set to zero, but if you find that issues being changed in JIRA are not being updated in Spira, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
+-   **Time Offset**: normally this should be set to zero, but if you find that issues being changed in JIRA are not being updated in Spira, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
 Also if your JIRA installation is running on a server set to a different time-zone, then you should add in the number of hours difference between the servers' time-zones here.

 The remaining fields work differently depending on which version of the plugin you are using (JIRA 3.x or JIRA 4.x):